alserembani94/neo-corrad-v1/README.md

 - macOS Mojave
 - Windows 10

-(Please note that Cored may work on other operating systems, but these are not tested nor officially supported at this time.)
+(Please note that Corrad may work on other operating systems, but these are not tested nor officially supported at this time.)

 **Node:**